dexg-finance/dexg-staking-contract/README.md

 # Tests

-1. Modify the pre-defined start and end timestamps.
+1. Open the `migrations/2_deploy_contracts.js` file and modify the pre-defined `start` and `end` timestamps.
 In the following example, the staking period is 60 seconds.

 ```
 module.exports = function(deployer) {